 - Do you want to grow for the indefinite future, or do you only plan to grow a couple times?

-There may be more questions that come up as you continue to look into products, such as, What equipment do I need exactly?
+There are probably more questions coming up as you continue to look into products, such as, What equipment do I need exactly?
 (Luckily, we have a grow kit ready for you!)
 What kind of extras do I want?
-Do I want some high-tech stuff that will make my life easier?
+Do I want some high-tech stuff (sgs) that will make my life easier?
 There are so many options it’s easy to be overwhelmed!
 Just remember if you have any questions you can always contact us and we would be happy to help!

 We hope this guide was useful to you and we would love your feedback.
 Feel free to leave a comment if you have anything on your mind, we like to hear from you.
 And remember to subscribe to our newsletter for great deals and more tips and tricks every week.